autechjobs/website/src/pages/index.md

     title: Liberating Job Search
     content: >-
       Hey there!
 Searching for a tech job is like full-time work.
-AU Tech jobs is your personal assitant to aggregate jobs from 35+ companies and remind you about follow up for applied jobs.
+AU Tech jobs is your personal assistant to aggregate jobs from 35+ companies and remind you about follow up for applied jobs.

       On top of it, you can filter for jobs from companies known to provide work